codecrafted007/codecrafted007/README.md

 ### 📂 Notable Projects

 #### ⚡ autozap
-**Structured, opinionated logging wrapper for Go using Uber's Zap logger**

 `autozap` is a lightweight and extensible logging module designed for production-grade Go services.
 It wraps around [Zap](https://github.com/uber-go/zap) and adds: